lwilletts/fyre/README.md

 ====

-Strict POSIX compliant shell scripts using wmutils to form a memorg-lightweight and minimal X11 window environment.
+Strict POSIX compliant shell scripts using wmutils to form a memory-lightweight and minimal X11 window environment.

 Installation
 ------------